-With a few exceptions – such as if you owe child support arrears and back taxes – unsecured creditors must first get judgments against you before they can take additional steps to collect.
+With a few exceptions – such as if you owe child support arrears or back taxes – unsecured creditors must first get judgments against you before they can take additional steps to collect.
 This means that they must not only take you to court, but they must also win their case against you.
-If successful, creditors can then use the judgment to seize the contents of your bank account.
+If they're successful, creditors can then use the judgment to seize the contents of your bank account.

 The waiting period might be as long as three weeks.
-It gives you a window of time in which you can take action to protest the actual seizure of your funds.
+This gives you a window of time in which you can take action to protest the actual seizure of your funds.
 The bank can only freeze your balance up to the amount you owe.
-If your balance is $6,000, and if you owe $5,000 including court costs and other fees, you'd still have access to $1,000.
+If your account balance is $6,000 and if you owe $5,000 including court costs and other fees, you'd still have access to $1,000.

 Creditors can't take your Social Security benefits, and they can't touch some retirement benefits, disability benefits and veterans benefits.
-Additionally, if the bank account is not in your sole name – such as if you're married and you hold it jointly with your spouse – a creditor can typically only take half the funds, assuming the underlying debt is in your sole name.
+Additionally, if the bank account is not in your sole name – such as if you're married and you hold it jointly with your spouse – a creditor can typically only take half the funds, assuming the underlying debt is in your sole name and not shared with the individual you hold the bank account with.
 Your spouse's funds might not be exempt in the nine community property states, however.
 These include Wisconsin, Washington, Texas, New Mexico, Nevada, Louisiana, Idaho, California and Arizona.